ABCWarrior/SOCS_Project/README.txt

 ## Website URL
 The website is live at: https://fall2024-comp307-group16.cs.mcgill.ca/

+Please note that the source code is meant to work only on the server, as the api calls will not work if ran locally.

 ## Team Contributions, for specific files, see the contributors as a comment at the beginning of the file

 | Name               | Contributions                                                                             |